Ann's Swimming School

 Anns Swimming School

-But, please take a few minutes to read our web site.
+But, especially if you've never been withus before, please take a few minutes to read our web site.
 We have tried to think of everything helpful and beneficial to be done so that your children will get the most out of their swimming classes, so that you understand our policies, how and what you'll need to do to register, what you'll need to do and bring when you come for classes, how to schedule any missed classes and much more!

 We look forward to meeting new families next year and March will be here sooner than you know!